Robert35-dll/cpp_exp/A2/Casts.md

 To convert one number type to another, you can use either a C-style or a C++-style casting.

-### C-style Cast
+### C-style Number Cast

-The C-style cast syntax is commonly used in most other languages:
+The C-style number cast syntax is commonly used in most other languages:

 ```c++
 // Initializing an int variable